-Bulletin of Emory University 1958-1959 THE DIVISION OF EMORY UNIVERSITY EMORY-AT-OXFORD is a Lower Division unit of the College of Arts and Sciences of Emory University.
-Lower Division work (the freshman and sophomore years) may be completed either at Oxford or on the main campus of the University at Emory University (Atlanta), Georgia.
+EMORY-AT-OXFORD is a Lower Division unit of the COLLEGE OF ARTS AND SCI-ENCES of Emory University.
+Lower Division work (the freshman and sophomore years) may be completed either at Oxford or on the main campus of the University in Atlanta.
 The work of the Upper Division, leading to the degree of Bachelor of Arts, may be completed only on the Atlanta campus.
-In the College is the Division of Teacher Education, with a full professional program extending through a fifth year in the Graduate School.
-Besides the two units of the Lower Division (Oxford and Atlanta) and the Upper Division of the College of Arts and Sciences, Emory University comprises the following divisions, all located in Atlanta: - 1.
-THE SCHOOL OF BUSINESS ADMINISTRATION, which offers a two-year undergraduate course leading to the degree of Bachelor of Business Administration and a graduate program leading to the degree of Master of Business Administration.
-Minimum entrance requirements: for the B.B.A., two years of college work; for the M.B.A., a bachelor's degree. - THE SCHOOL OF DENTISTRY, which offers a four-year course leading to the degree of Doctor of Dental Surgery.
+In the College is the DIVISION OF TEACHER EDUCATION, with a full professional program extending through a fifth year in the Graduate School.
+Besides the two units of the Lower Division (Oxford and Atlanta) and the Upper Division of the COLLEGE OF ARTS AND SCIENCES, Emory University comprises the following divisions, all located in Atlanta:

+- 1. THE SCHOOL OF BUSINESS ADMINISTRATION, which offers a two-year undergraduate course leading to the degree of Bachelor of Business Administration and a graduate program leading to the degree of Master of Business Administration.
+Minimum entrance requirements: for the B.B.A., two years of college work; for the M.B.A., a bachelor's degree. - 2.
+THE SCHOOL OF DENTISTRY, which offers a four-year course leading to the degree of Doctor of Dental Surgery.
 Minimum entrance requirement: two years of college work. - 3.
 THE GRADUATE SCHOOL OF ARTS AND SCIENCES, which offers work leading to the master's degree and the Doctor of Philosophy degree in various specializations.
 Minimum entrance requirement: a bachelor's degree.
-Included in the Graduate School is the Division of Librarianship, which offers a professional program leading to a master's degree. - 4.
-The School of Law, which has both day and evening divisions.
+Included in the Graduate School is the DIVISION OF LIBRARIANSHIP, which offers a professional program leading to a master's degree. - 4.
+THE SCHOOL OF LAW, which has both day and evening divisions.
 It offers a three-year course leading to the professional degree of Bachelor of Laws, and a graduate program leading to the degree of Master of Laws.
 Minimum entrance requirements: for the LL.B., three years of college work; for the LL.M., a Bachelor of Laws degree.
-It also offers the nonprofessional degree of Bachelor of Arts in Law to students who enter the school after three years of approved college work. - THE SCHOOL OF MEDICINE, which offers a four-year course leading to the degree of Doctor of Medicine.
-Minimum entrance requirement: three years of college work. - THE SCHOOL OF NURSING, which offers programs leading to the degree of Bachelor of Science in Nursing and diploma in nursing and to the degree of Master of Nursing.
+It also offers the nonprofessional degree of Bachelor of Arts in Law to students who enter the school after three years of approved college work. - 5.
+THE SCHOOL OF MEDICINE, which offers a four-year course leading to the degree of Doctor of Medicine.
+Minimum entrance requirement: three years of college work. - 6.
+THE SCHOOL OF NURSING, which offers programs leading to the degree of Bachelor of Science in Nursing and diploma in nursing and to the degree of Master of Nursing.
 The M.N. program is for qualified graduates of accredited collegiate programs in nursing. - 7.
 THE SCHOOL OF THEOLOGY, which offers a three-year course leading to the degree of Bachelor of Divinity, and a one-year (four-quarter) course leading to the Master of Christian Education degree.
 Minimum entrance requirement for either program is a bachelor's degree.

-Lower division requirements for admission to any of the above schools ordinarily may be completed at Emory-at Oxford.
-Additional information about these schools may be obtained by writing THE REGISTRAR Emory University, Georgia Emory-at-Oxford BULLETIN OF EMORY UNIVERSITY Vol. XLIV • February 20, 1958 • Number 5 Published by Emory-at-Oxford Oxford, Georgia
+Lower Division requirements for admission to any of the above schools ordinarily may be completed at Emory-at-Oxford.
+Additional information about these schools may be obtained by writing: